-A content marketing calendar lets you pick and plan out the most critical topics for your audience, then publish them at a consistent interval for maximum engagement.
+A content marketing calendar lets you pick and plan out the most critical topics for your audience and then publish them at consistent intervals for maximum engagement.
 You’ll “train” your readers to expect content from you at a regular time and to consume it.

 Aligns your organization